-If you want to use it all year round, then one option is to pull on a hat and some extra clothes and take a hot water bottle to bed.
-(Or find a human radiator to snuggle up to.)
+If you want to use it all year round, then one option is to pull on a hat and some extra clothes or add a sleeping bag liner to the mix.

 If you are planning to take this hiking and it won’t fit in your backpack, I can recommend getting a waterproof compression sack to keep it dry.

 The Abco Tech sleeping bag has a basic, rectangular design with a hood that you can pull in tight using a drawstring.